EU gas price cap still elusive as leaders meet again over energy crunch | Headlines

 EU gas price cap still elusive as leaders meet again over energy crunch

+"The European (Union) Council condemns in the strongest possible terms the recent indiscriminate Russian missile and drone attacks targeting civilians and civilian objects and infrastructure in Kyiv and across Ukraine," the leaders will say, according to their draft statement.
+They will single out Belarus for enabling Russia's war but are not expected to support further sanctions against Moscow on Thursday.

-Leaders of the 27 European Union countries meet on Thursday for the second time in a fortnight to try to bring down energy prices, though persistent divisions between them mean the bloc is unlikely for now put a ceiling on what it pays for gas.
-The 27 are expected to back an alternative price benchmark for liquefied natural gas and joint gas buying, after earlier agreeing to cut consumption and introduce levies on windfall profits in the energy industry.
+Leaders of the 27 European Union countries meet on Thursday for the second time in two weeks to try to bring down energy prices, though persistent divisions between them mean the bloc is unlikely for now to put a ceiling on what it pays for gas.
+The 27 are expected to back parts of a package of EU energy proposals made this week, including an alternative price benchmark for liquefied natural gas and joint gas buying, after earlier agreeing to fill gas storage and claw back revenues from energy firms to spend on helping consumers with crippling bills.

-Leaders of the 27 European Union countries meet on Thursday for the second time in a fortnight to try to bring down energy prices, though persistent divisions between them mean the bloc is unlikely for now put a ceiling on what it pays for gas.

-The 27 are expected to back an alternative price benchmark for liquefied natural gas and joint gas buying, after earlier agreeing to cut consumption and introduce levies on windfall profits in the energy industry.
-But they remain as split as they were months ago on whether and how to cap gas prices to stem high inflation and stave off recession, after Russia cut gas flows following its invasion of Ukraine.

-Another disagreement is whether to provide immediate relief through direct subsidies to households and businesses, or invest in green energy that would make the bloc more resilient in the future.
-"Division is not a luxury we can afford," the summit's chairman, European Council President Charles Michel, said.

-But given EU countries' diverse energy mix and interests, the meeting risks falling short on concrete action, with other concerns being whether a gas cap would enable Britain to buy cheaper energy or compromise stability of supplies.
-"Unity among member states is dangerously under pressure, with unilateral national decisions being announced without an EU framework to keep them together," said E3G, a think-tank dedicated to climate change transition.
+Given EU countries' diverse energy mix and interests, the meeting risks falling short on short-term action to tackle high energy prices ahead of winter.
+"Unity among member states is dangerously under pressure, with unilateral national decisions being announced without an EU framework to keep them together," said climate change think-tank E3G.

-"This fragmentation ...could undermine the credibility of the EU's response."
-EU energy ministers meet again next week but another senior EU diplomat said they did not expect more detailed decisions before November.
+EU energy ministers meet again next week to discuss the latest energy package and aim to agree on final measures in November - although for now, the package does not include a proposal to immeditely cap gas prices.
+"It's clear there is no one size fits all.
+And that's a challenge," another EU diplomat said.

 WAR IN UKRAINE EU leaders will also discuss options for giving more support to Ukraine, including providing energy equipment, helping restore power supply and long-term financing to eventually rebuild the country.